uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_hash_map_cls/accessors.rst

         ~const_accessor();

     Destroys the accessor.
-If ``*this`` is not empty - releases the ownership of the element.
+If ``*this`` is not empty, releases the ownership of the element.

 Emptiness
 ~~~~~~~~~